JustinFrost47/aframe-virtual-joystick/Readme.md

 ### Available Parameters

 - **`joystickAreaStyle`**: Customize the joystick area with CSS.
 Control the dimensions, position, background, and appearance of the joystick.
-For example:
+Dragging on this area will trigger the movement joystick For example:
   ```
   "position:fixed; display:block; width:40%; height:100%; left:10px; bottom:10px; background-color:rgba(255,255,255,0.1); z-index:20;"
   ```